ryankimjh00/Opentelemetry-java-property-maker/README.md

 - `OpentelemetryRunner` package have to get your package name.
 So you have to set Opentelemetry-java-property-maker's package correctly.

 - `Opentelemetry-java-property-maker` creates a file called `otel.properties`, including the required values for setting the **otel agent**.
 The main function is to extract data for monitoring **trace data** using `Tempo`, `Zipkin`, or `Jaeger`.
-- To get a closer look at the trace data, the otel agent must recognize all classes and methods running in this application. `Opentelemetry-java-property-make`r helps you observe trace data by collecting classes and methods at high speed. **Like below**
+- To get a closer look at the trace data, the otel agent must recognize all classes and methods running in this application. `Opentelemetry-java-property-maker` helps you observe trace data by collecting classes and methods at high speed. **Like below**
  ```
 ...
 otel.instrumentaion.methods.include=com.example.path.change.{ClassName1}[Method1 Method2,Method3];\